‘You are a miracle’: Home care is new front in virus fight

 “I try my best to protect my sanity amidst all this chaos,” she said.

 For some people, especially older adults and people with existing health problems, the virus can cause severe illness or be fatal.
-For most people, it carries mild symptoms are none at all, meaning some patients could have the virus and not know it.
+For most people, it carries mild symptoms or none at all, meaning some patients could have the virus and not know it.

 The Visiting Nurse Service of New York, one of the nation’s largest home health agencies, currently has nearly 400 COVID-19 patients, and another nearly 300 referrals await, Executive Vice President Dan Savitt said.
 Separately, about 80 confirmed and presumed coronavirus patients are getting hospice care.